nci/scores/docs/paper.md

 `scores` was designed to work effectively with the libraries, data structures and methods commonly in use for scoring, verifying and evaluating earth system models including Numerical Weather Prediction (NWP) models, forecasts for specific sites and weather phenomena such as thunderstorms.
 It can effectively handle the dimensionality, data size and requirements of the modelling community.

 `scores` is highly modular and has a minimal set of requirements.
-It is intented to be easy to integrate and utilise in a wide variety of environments.
+It is intended to be easy to integrate and utilise in a wide variety of environments.
 It has been tested and used on workstations, servers and in high performance computing (supercomputing) environments.

 The `scores` roadmap includes support for machine learning library integration, further optimisation of existing scores and the addition of more scoring functions for verification purposes.